wizeline/nextjs-langchain-template-app/README.md

 ## About this template

 Our intention with this template is to provide a starting point for a Next.js project that also makes use of [Langchainjs](https://js.langchain.com/docs/get_started/introduction) to communicate with the OpenAI API.
+We found confusing the documentation about langchain in javascript and it is a good summary of a simple way of putting in practice any crazy idea you have.

 ## Learn More